JetBrains-Research/Lupa/scripts/plugin_runner/README.md

 You can also specify additional arguments:

 - `ignore_oversized_projects` — Whether to ignore projects whose metrics values exceed the batch constraints.
-By default, false, which means that each of such projects will be placed in a separate batch.
+By default, true.
+False means that each of such projects will be placed in a separate batch.
 This argument works only if you have selected a batcher that uses project metrics.

 If you chose a batcher that uses project metrics, a file with project metrics must contain in each project from your